rhiania/GlamourTagger/README.md

 6. **Fast Scrolling:**
    * Hover over the 'Scroll Here' button at the bottom, then `Scroll Mouse Wheel` to rapidly cycle through filtered items for preview.
+   * Use the `Jump to item` button right by the scroll box to quickly navigate to the previewed/selected item in your list.

 7. **Chat Integration:**
    * Shift + Left-click any item name in the table to link the item directly into your chat.